 Fixing It Internally vs. Bringing In Outside Help

-The cases where an outside operator typically earns their keep:
+Here's where we typically see an outside operator earn their keep:

 • The warehouse has grown past the point where the founder can run it, but hasn't grown to the point where it can justify a full-time VP of Operations.